 The reality is that when you’re a small business owner, every penny matters.
 You’ve likely glanced at your website before and wondered, “Is this thing even doing what I want it to do for MY type of customers?”
 But expensive user testing consultants make your wallet weep a tear.
-Good news however: you don’t have to spend a fortune to find out what your users actually think of your website.
-DIY user testing is not only feasible — it’s downright achievable, with (more than) a little budget.
+Good news, however: you don’t have to spend a fortune to find out what your users actually think of your website.
+DIY user testing is not only feasible; it is also quite achievable, even with a modest budget.
 Here’s what most business owners don’t know: some of the biggest insights can stem from scrappy & simple testing approaches that won’t cost you thousands.

 When you’re building a new website, there’s heaps of things you need to get right.
 Some are pretty straightforward like making sure people can actually find their way around your site without getting lost.
 That’s where good navigation comes in.
 For Users, For SEO, Or Both?
 Most of what makes a good website comes down to giving visitors a decent experience.
 You want quality content, something that looks good and actually works properly.
 Nothing worse than clicking on something that doesn’t do what it’s supposed to do.
 Then there’s the SEO side of things.
 This is all about getting Google to notice your site and rank it well.
 You’ll be working on metadata, linking between pages and using the right keywords throughout your content.
 If you ask most web designers for their top SEO advice their top tip would be pretty clear, get found on Google.